 For example, label "GitHub" all the cards that you want to send to GitHub and in your flow settings add "GitHub" to the "Only sync cards with any of the following labels" list.
 See below.

 See our recommended settings at the end of this article!

 4. Watch the sprint progress right before your eyes

 That's it, you should now see all the imported tasks flowing in your Trello board.
 This is a nice visual approach to more generic project management app so you and your team can see in a glimpse how is the sprint progressing.

-Any changes sync both ways (you can disable that in your sync settings, look for the "Read only" toggle).
+Any changes sync both ways (you can disable that in your flow settings, look for the "Read-only" toggle).
 You can comment on cards, move them from one list to another, it will automatically update every 5 minutes in the other tool.

 How are lists synced in other tools?

 Lists are very particular to Trello but we made sure to sync them in other tools to not mess up your workflow.
 Head to this guide to see how to setup list mapping between tools.

 - Don't want to sync tasks that have nothing to do with your sprint?
 Add filters to your flow, you can choose to sync only certain types of tasks or exclude others.